 Abdi Nageeye of the Netherlands and Sheila Chepkirui of Kenya win the New York City Marathon

-NEW YORK (AP) — Abdi Nageeye of the Netherlands won the men’s race at the New York City Marathon on Sunday and Sheila Chepkirui of Kenya took the women’s event.
+NEW YORK (AP) — Abdi Nageeye and Sheila Chepkirui used strong kicks in the final mile to pull away from their nearest competitors and both win the New York City Marathon for the first time Sunday.

-Both runners pulled away from their closest competitors in the final few hundred meters to come away with their first victories in the race.

-Nageeye was step-for-step with 2022 champion Evans Chebet before using a burst heading into Central Park to come away with the win in 2 hours, 7 minutes, 39 seconds.
+Nageeye, who became the first runner from the Netherlands to win the men’s race, was step-for-step with 2022 champion Evans Chebet before using a burst of speed heading into Central Park for the final time to come away with the win in 2 hours, 7 minutes, 39 seconds.
 Chebet finished 6 seconds behind.

 “At the finish I was like, am I’m dreaming?
 I won New York,” Nageeye said.